Talk Boost KS1

 How does Talk Boost KS1 support Ofsted?

-- Using our Classroom Checklist, Progression Tool and Child Attitude Survey to measure and analyse progress which supports Pupil Premium.
+- Using our Classroom Checklist, Online Tracker Tool and Child Attitude Survey to measure and analyse progress which supports Pupil Premium.

 - Improving pupils’ behaviour by developing their attention, listening and communication skills.